anshamshaev/hexlet-git/README.md

 No code No pain\
-experiment with amend\
-last lesson for Git course\
+last lesson for Git course